benburrill/picoputt/README.md

 The lobes have weight $\frac{1}{4}$, and the straight-line path gets the remaining weight.
 Of course, each of the so-called "line-integrals" from the previous layer are themselves weighted averages of many paths.

+By virtue of path independence, no matter what weights we choose, the algorithm will be exact for any conservative field.

-In the case of a complex point vortex (which has a non-conservative phase gradient, which we aim to eliminate), LIP-integration produces the following result:
+In the case of a $2\pi$ complex point vortex (which has a non-conservative phase gradient, which we aim to eliminate), LIP-integration produces the following result (grid size is $513\times{}513$, results are similar for any square $2^k + 1$ grid):

 ![Plot comparing the phase of a central complex point vortex with the LIP-integration of its phase gradient](https://github.com/user-attachments/assets/21dd0237-d8b8-40db-bf2e-88765f7eb206)

 This is a fairly good result.
 This central vortex leaves behind only a small artifact on the reconstructed scalar potential, with extremes of $\pm{}(\arctan(1/2)-\arctan(1)/2) \approx{} \pm{}0.0709$, or about 2% of $\pi{}$.
-The effect is also spread out in a fairly even and radially symmetric way.
+The effect is also spread out in a fairly even and radially symmetric way with no sharp discontinuities.

 Encouraged by this early success (and hypnotized by the pretty fractal patterns), I set out on a futile and somewhat pointless quest to "correctly" generalize the algorithm for other grid sizes.